zulip/zulip/contrib_bots/bots/readme.md

 Once the bot code starts running, you will see a message explaining how to use the bot, as well as some log messages.
 You can use the `--quiet` option to suppress these messages.

 The bot code will run continuously until you end the program with control-C (or otherwise).

-### Zulip Configuration
+### Zulip configuration

 For this document we assume you have some prior experience with using the Zulip API, but here is a quick review of what a `.zuliprc` files looks like.
 You can connect to the API as your own human user, or you can go into the Zulip settings page to create a user-owned bot.